Firm Guides

 Ensure you capture a copy of the client's Driver's License, Health Insurance Card, Medicare or Medicaid coverage if applicable, any reports from EMS, Fire Departments or Police Departments that responded to the incident, and their Auto or Home Insurance Policies if applicable.
 Additionally, you want to capture and log any and all photos the client may have of their incident including location, personal injury, and property damage.
 If the client provided any statements since the incident either to first responders or to an insurance company or any other individual or entity, be sure to capture the statement provided.

 The following is a handy one-sheet that can be used as guide to a New Client Checklist for you and your team.
-If you need help improving and streamlining the operations at your personal injury law firm, reach out and say hello - hello@gladiatelaw.com
+Reach out to hello@gladiatelaw.com for your copy of the New Client Checklist.

 Follow us on: